Learner Support Fund 2017/18

 For Qualifying Benefits and other evidence required, please speak to a student advisor.

 Funding will not usually cover all of your course costs – please bear this in mind when budgeting for coming to college and talk to us about how we can help you.
 If you are required to purchase kit or equipment prior to the start of your course, you will need to provide proof of purchase/receipts.
 If you are requesting support with travel costs please note you will also need to apply for any relevant discount cards e.g. Herts Savercard/16+ Oyster card etc.

 When will I find out if I have been awarded funding?

 The College aims to process all applications within 10 working days of receiving a completed application form and supporting evidence.

-The college expects good attendance throughout the year and your award may be affected if your attendance drops at any time; travel awards will be reduced for every full day absence.
+The College expects good attendance throughout the year and your award will be affected if your attendance drops at any time; travel awards will be reduced for every full day absence.